Top Things to Do in Toronto This Winter!

 Whether you’re a long-time local trying to break your routine, or new in town just making heads and tails of the place, one thing’s for sure: this bustling metropolis is jam packed with exciting programming, beautiful spaces and, of course, all the bars and restaurants your heart desires.
 Here are the top places to visit, festivities to join, and things to do in Toronto.
 You might not find these in the guidebooks so get out there and make the most of the snowy season!

 Discover Crokicurl at Toronto’s shipping container market

 What was once an empty lot in Downtown Toronto is now stackt, a unique urban experience full of retail stores, pop-up shops, restaurants, boutiques and other environmentally conscious small businesses.
-You’ll have the chance to try beers on wheels at the uniquely mobile Belgian Moon Brewery, get a tattoo that looks real but only lasts 2 weeks (or more, if you want) at Inbox, and discover a unique culinary approach at a plant-based butcher.
-Did we mention all this, and more, is built out of 120 shipping containers?
-Plus, a community of local artists is there, ready to inspire with ever-changing and exciting programming, making this one destination not to miss while exploring Toronto this summer. website
+Connect to your community and get inspired in the unique urban environment built out of 120 shipping containers.
+Plus, this holiday season the Holiday Hills Festival is taking over the market with exciting, festive programming and even Toronto’s first ever Crokicurl rink (a mix of crokinole and curling), making this one destination not to miss while exploring Toronto this winter. website

 Take the Beyond Kensington Market Toronto Food Tour

 These bustling, diverse neighbourhoods are truly something to discover.
 Full of immigrant communities, family-owned restaurants and mom & pop shops, there’s life in every corner of these urban cultural hubs.
 The Beyond Kensington Market Toronto Food Tour will take you on a journey to discover these hidden delights.
 You’ll have the chance to try a wide variety unique, tasty treats such as dumplings, Dan Dan noodles, fish & chips, a Caribbean specialty and more.
 In total, you’ll be able to visit 7 different tasting locations as you learn about the area, its history, and its stories from your knowledgeable local guide.
 Discover what Toronto is really about on the Beyond Kensington Market Toronto Food Tour.
 Learn more about this Toronto Food Tour

 Have dinner at an exciting new restaurant